agchang/8-bit-racer/README.md

 1. [Android SDK ](https://developer.android.com/studio/index.html)
   - Platform Tools and SDK Tools
   - Android API 21 Intel x86\_64 Image, i.e: "system-images;android-21;default;x86\_64"
+    Note avd.sh will try to download the system image and create the avd for you, but if this doesn't work, you can try using Android Studio to manually download and create the image and avd.
 2. Tested on python 3.6.8

 ## How to run